netdata/netdata/collectors/python.d.plugin/README.md

 5. Allows each **module** to have one or more data collection **jobs**
 6. Each **job** is collecting one or more metrics from a single data source

-## Pull Request Checklist for Python Plugins

-This is a generic checklist for submitting a new Python plugin for Netdata.
-It is by no means comprehensive.

-At minimum, to be buildable and testable, the PR needs to include:

-* The module itself, following proper naming conventions: `python.d/<module_dir>/<module_name>.chart.py`
-* A README.md file for the plugin under `python.d/<module_dir>`.
-* The configuration file for the module: `conf.d/python.d/<module_name>.conf`.
-Python config files are in YAML format, and should include comments describing what options are present.
-The instructions are also needed in the configuration section of the README.md
-* A basic configuration for the plugin in the appropriate global config file: `conf.d/python.d.conf`, which is also in YAML format.
-Either add a line that reads `# <module_name>: yes` if the module is to be enabled by default, or one that reads `<module_name>: no` if it is to be disabled by default.
-* A line for the plugin in `python.d/Makefile.am` under `dist_python_DATA`.
-* A line for the plugin configuration file in `conf.d/Makefile.am`, under `dist_pythonconfig_DATA`
-* Optionally, chart information in `web/dashboard_info.js`.
-This generally involves specifying a name and icon for the section, and may include descriptions for the section or individual charts.

 ## Disclaimer

 Every module should be compatible with python2 and python3.